bradgessler/requirement_authorization/README.markdown

 Requirement authorization is a lightweight DSL designed to separate the concerns of resource access from gathering information required to access the resource.

+WARNING: This puppy isn't tested yet, but its the very next thing I plan on doing.
+I wanted to get this up on github first so that we could gemify this into our own project and build out tests.

 ## Installation

 In your rails config/environment.rb file, just add